Skip to Main Content

 Reality: All modern elevators are equipped with speed governors.
 When the elevator exceeds a certain speed, an emergency brake kicks in to stop its movement.
 Even if a loss of power were to occur, the elevator would make a controlled stop, not fall to the bottom of the shaft.

-Falling Down an Empyt Shaft
+Falling Down an Empty Shaft

 There is a fear that when the hall doors open to get into the elevator, you might fall down the empty shaft.